youssefAli11997/Grid-Walker/README.md

 # Grid-Walker
-A visualized solution to the well-known problem : <blockquote>"How many ways there are to reach the botton right corner if you start from the top left corner, given that you can only walk in right and down directions?".</blockquote>
+A visualized solution to the well-known problem : <blockquote>"How many ways there are to reach the bottom right corner if you start from the top left corner, given that you can only walk in right and down directions?".</blockquote>
 <h3>I used the following :</h3>
 <ul>
   <li>JavaScript<ul><li>P5.js Library</li></ul></il>